NEW HISTORY EXHIBIT

 Curator/Membership Chair: Open

-Community Resources: The Ron F. Kilburn Museum hosts the Railroad Depot, the Champlain Bridge Toll House, and the popular Walking Bridge across the Missisquoi River.
-It is located at 58 South River St. To request information about Swanton’s history, please contact 1-802-370-4883 (Jason Barney) or 868-3892 (Ron Kilburn).
+Community Resources: The Ron F. Kilburn Transportation Museum hosts the Railroad Depot, the Champlain Bridge Toll House, and the popular Walking Bridge across the Missisquoi River.
+It is located at 58 South River Street.
+To request information about Swanton’s history, please contact 1-802-370-4883 (Jason Barney) or 1-802-868-3892 (Ron Kilburn).
 The Society also maintains a research facility and museum in the lower level of the Swanton Public Library.
-Our facilities are fully accessible, and open to the public by appointment.
-Visit our website at www.swantonhistoricalsociety.org
+Our facilities are fully accessible and open to the public by appointment.
+Visit our website at www.swantonhistoricalsociety.org.